Great Missenden: History

-Great Missenden, and its neighbouring village of Little Kingshill, is home to a number of celebrities and major figures in the world of finance and industry.
-It was home to actor Geoffrey Palmer, and his wife Sally still lives there.
-Model turned cookery show presenter Sophie Dahl (granddaughter of Roald Dahl) and her husband jazz musician Jamie Cullum also own a property in the village.

 Robert Louis Stevenson, the writer of famous works such as Treasure Island and the Strange Case of Dr Jekyll and Mr Hyde, stayed a night at The Red Lion, now 62 High Street, in Great Missenden in October 1874, which he wrote in an essay called "An Autumn Effect".

 The espionage novelist David Cornwell, who wrote as John le Carré, noted in a posthumously published introduction to a 2021 reissue of his first novel, Call for the Dead, that "I lived in Great Missenden in those days and commuted to Marylebone station".

 The village is home to the private Gateway School, Great Missenden Combined School and The Misbourne secondary school.
-Many children attend the local grammar schools in nearby Amersham, Chesham, Little Chalfont and High Wycombe, as well as leading local preparatory schools such as Chesham Prep, which consistently makes The Tatler list of Best Prep Schools in the UK.
+Many children attend the local grammar schools in nearby Amersham, Chesham, Little Chalfont and High Wycombe, as well as other leading local preparatory schools.

 Given its quaint and historic high street, the village has been used extensively as a filming location for TV drama Midsomer Murders.
 During 1980, Hammer Film Productions filmed a small series of horror films for television, many of them filmed in and around Great Missenden.
 Of note is the episode "Rude Awakening" starring Denholm Elliott who plays an Estate Agent trapped in a recurring nightmare.
-The location of the premises used as the Estate Agent's office is located in the centre of the village.
-Nowadays the property is a barbers.